Gitnaseem745/solaris-ui/README.md

 Inside your project, create a new `.tsx` file, e.g., `MyCustomButton.tsx`.

 ### Step 3: Paste the Copied Component Code
+Change the component name according to your preference.

 Example:

 ```tsx